 The total consumption for the billing periods ending in January, February and March is divided by the total number of days and then multiplied by 30.42 in order to produce a monthly average.
-The WQA is determined by multiplying the monthly average by a return to sewer factor of 95%, allowing a 5% margin for outside irrigation during the winter months.
+The WQA is determined by multiplying the monthly average by a return to wastewater factor of 95%, allowing a 5% margin for outside irrigation during the winter months.
 The WQA is reset in July of each year using the previous winter’s usage.

-Each category has a different rate and represents a group of users with similar sewer strengths.
+Each category has a different rate and represents a group of users with similar wastewater strengths.
 Upon initiating an account, the account is placed in one of the categories based on the type of activity at the location.

 City waste service is the monthly charge to cover the following: